 Stitching at an Angle - Change the look of this stitch by bringing the needle through the fabric at a slight angle on the working line.
 Instead of points 1 and 2 being directly across from each other on the line, point 2 is a little to the left of point 1.

 Changing the Size - The size of the stitch depends entirely on the weight (or number of strands) of the embroidery thread used, and the tension of the stitch.
 A looser tension with heavy thread results in more pronounced scrolls.Continue to 2 of 2 below.

 Scroll Stitch Sample and Ideas

-Scroll stitch looks especially nice in perle cotton, but it works in many types of thread and floss.
-The sample of scroll stitch above uses six strands standard embroidery floss.
+Scroll stitch looks especially nice in Perle cotton, but it works in many types of thread and floss.
+The sample of scroll stitch above uses six strands of standard embroidery floss.

 When working with stranded embroidery floss, especially if you are only using a few strands, make sure that it keeps its twist together.
 When the floss starts to untwist the stitches will look messy.

 Use scroll stitch to mimic rippling water or waves in the beach or water-themed embroidery projects.
 In fact, it's suitable for any lines of texture, such as for grass or on trees.
 Of course, it will always work as a border or edging stitch.